 You will have to talk to the VOA and convince them that their original valuation for the property was incorrect.
 You will want evidence to support your argument, so check the band of properties similar to yours, in your area and see if they’re on a lower tariff.

-You can also check to see if the house is in the same band as it was originally put in, based on the original 1991 valuation.
+Also, you can check to see if the house is in the same band as it was originally put in, based on the original 1991 valuation.
 However, note that you can only challenge your band if you’ve lived there for less than 6 months.

 If you feel it’s necessary to appeal against your council tax banding, here’s how it’s done:

-- You need to write to the valuation tribunal stating your case.
+- Write to the valuation tribunal stating your case